 As an additional check on the reasonableness of overall compensation at Baytex, the HRC Committee reviews our general and administrative costs per unit of production.
-General and administrative costs per unit of production decreased in 2023 relative to 2022, but remained above the very low levels from 2021 which were associated with decreased compensation during the Covid pandemic.
+General and administrative costs per unit of production decreased in 2024 relative to 2023 and 2022.